 City Hall & Memorial Building Rental

-Beginning January 1, 2023, there will be changes to the City Hall/Memorial Building rental fee structure and policies.
+Effective January 1, 2023, there will be changes to the City Hall/Memorial Building rental fee structure and policies.
 Please read the Informational Letter below to learn about the changes.

 1. City/Government Affiliated Organizations: Organizations that operate through taxable means; including but not limited to: Kindred City Council, Planning & Zoning, Renaissance Zone, Park Board, Library Board, Fire Department, local township boards.
 These organizations will still have to schedule/reserve a date & time with the City Hall Office, but there is no fee or deposit required.